grdbiz/mimikatz/README.md

 # wtf
-meow - DELETE this complete repository - When I find the remove / delete button.
+DELETE this complete repository - When I find the remove / delete button.

 USING ~ Instruction set from HERE - https://guides.github.com/activities/hello-world/